Alex188dot/training-school-Django/README.md

-# training-school-Django
+# Training School App with Django

-This is a Traning School application built on Django
+This is a Traning School application built using Django.

-Still a work in progress